 - Diverse faculty are important to serve as role models, and to bring diverse perspectives to research and the environment.

-LEAP Faculty and Staff Advocates
+LEAP Faculty and Staff Advocates in the Allen School

 - Implement effective recruiting, admission, and retention strategies, in close collaboration across the LEAP institutions.